WASP-SYSTEMS/crs_exercise/README.md

 ## Task

 Your task is to implement a simple CRS consisting of one LLM tool-calling agent.
-To make things easier all the challenge project interaction is already implemented under `/project` (see `minimal_crs.py` for details).
+To make things easier all the challenge project interaction is already implemented, so you **do not** have to read/write files in the project yourself (see `minimal_crs.py` for details).

-Your agent is only supposed to patch the vulnerability under the assumption that the vulnerability was already found.
+Your agent is only supposed to patch the vulnerability.
+So, you can assume a vulnerability was already found in the source code.

 ## Requirements